jhyang13/UWMadison_ME759/README.md

   - HW02_2 is the folder that I used to complete Assignment 2_2
 - question3:
   - **HW02_3_f.pdf** is my answer for Assignment 2_3_f
+  - HW02_3 is the folder that I used to complete Assignment 2_3